LLNL/devil_ray/README.md

 License
 ----------------

-Spack is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
-Users may choose either license, at their option.
+Devil Ray is distributed under the terms of BSD-3-Clause

-All new contributions must be made under both the MIT and Apache-2.0 licenses.
+All new contributions must be made under the BSD-3-Clause license

-SPDX-License-Identifier: (Apache-2.0 OR MIT)
+SPDX-License-Identifier: (BSD-3-Clause)

-LLNL-CODE-647188
+LLNL-CODE-797171